 Whether you are struggling with accepting your own sexuality or gender, are facing bullying or discrimination, are afraid of violence, have been rejected by a loved one, have social anxieties, or are otherwise struggling with anxiety, depression, or thoughts of self-harm, working with a mental health professional is critical.

 At CNSL, our LGBTQ+ therapists can provide patient-centric, LGBTQ+-specific care that is focused on your goals for therapy and your unique needs.
 We have a diverse and compassionate staff who are active within the LGBTQ+ community.
-To learn more about how we can help and why it’s important to work with a therapist, please reach out to our team today by phone or online.
-We are here to support you.
+To learn more about our therapy services and how to get started, please reach out to us by calling CNSL at (678) 384-4911 and dialing 1 for Therapy or email client.coordination@cnsl.com.
+Visit here to view FAQ about our therapy services.

 We welcome any and all questions!
 For anything